 The bill clarifies the authority of cities and towns in Wyoming to construct electricity production facilities and outlines the conditions under which they can issue revenue bonds for these projects.
-It amends several sections of existing law, including W.S.
-15-1-702, 15-7-101, 15-7-111, 37-1-101, and 37-16-101.
-Notably, it specifies that cities and towns may issue revenue bonds for creating, constructing, maintaining, expanding, or improving electrical systems, provided they operate under an agreement with the relevant public utility.
-Additionally, the bill states that municipalities operating electricity production facilities under such agreements are not classified as public utilities.
+It specifies that municipalities can issue and sell revenue bonds for creating, constructing, maintaining, expanding, or improving electrical systems, provided they operate under an agreement with the relevant public utility.
+Additionally, the bill states that cities and towns operating electricity production facilities are not classified as public utilities, thereby exempting them from certain regulatory provisions.

 Statutes affected: